garryd635/gradingCalculator/README.md

     The program will allow you to delete assignments before calculations.
 There is now a button to display instructions for filling out the displayed form.

+  Known Bugs:

+      Using the website for the first time, when you reach Assignments and click the continue button, the assignment fields do not appear.
+If this occurs, click on the top yellow jumbotron to go back and repeat the process again.
+It should work the second time.

   Next Steps:

       1. Have the assignments displayed directly from the db.